Sudharshan-3904/EchoStateNetwork-Research/ReadMe.md

 ## Objectives

 - To build different variant of ESN
-- To apply ESN to varous Hardware ( CPU, GPU, etc. )
+- To apply ESN to varous Hardware ( CPU, GPU, NPU )
 - To validate the use of ECN for a chatbot
 - To explore other applications for ESN's